ameliajimenez/sample-project/README.md

-# sample-thesis-project
+# sample-project
-This repository is an example for the structure and content that a CLTL thesis project may have.
+This repository is an example for the structure and content that a project may have.

 # Overview
 This repository assumes a Python project, with an Open License (MIT style).
 If any of these aspects are different from your project please make sure to change those accordingly.
-Please feel free to clone/fork this repository and use it as a template for your thesis.

 # Project structure

 ```
-thesis-project
+sample-project
 └───data
 │       │   sample_data.csv
-└───results
+└───reports
 │       │   sample_results.png
 └───src
 │   └───utils